Biden unveils plan for Supreme Court changes, says US stands at 'breach' as public confidence sinks

 Biden unveils plan for Supreme Court changes, says US stands at ‘breach’ as public confidence sinks

-WASHINGTON (AP) — President Joe Biden is unveiling a long-awaited proposal for changes at the U.S. Supreme Court, calling on Congress to establish term limits and an ethics code for the court’s nine justices.
-He also is pressing lawmakers to ratify a constitutional amendment that would limit presidential immunity.
+WASHINGTON (AP) — President Joe Biden has unveiled a long-awaited proposal for changes at the U.S. Supreme Court, calling on Congress to establish term limits and an enforceable ethics code for the court’s nine justices.
+He’s also pressing lawmakers to ratify a constitutional amendment limiting presidential immunity.

 The White House on Monday detailed the contours of Biden’s court proposal, one that appears to have little chance of being approved by a closely divided Congress with just 99 days to go before Election Day.

-Still, Democrats hope it will help to focus voters as they consider their choices in a tight election.
-The likely Democratic nominee, Vice President Kamala Harris, has sought to frame her race against Republican former President Donald Trump as “a choice between freedom and chaos.”
+Still, Democrats hope it’ll help focus voters as they consider their choices in a tight election.
+The likely Democratic nominee, Vice President Kamala Harris, who has sought to frame her race against Republican ex-President Donald Trump as “a choice between freedom and chaos,” said the court’s fairness had been called into question following recent decisions.

 The White House is looking to tap into the growing outrage among Democrats about the court, which has a 6-3 conservative majority, issuing opinions that overturned landmark decisions on abortion rights and federal regulatory powers that stood for decades.